mahdikazemi96/RegisterationForm/README.md

   > the `[(ngModel)]="service.person.name"` is used to bind the value of this input to the person that is already generated in *person-service*, with this method you can access the value inserted by user in the *person-register.component.ts* and reverse.

-  > the `[class.invalid]` is an Angular validtor that indicates the considered input changes to *red* coller when ever it was invalid, you should declare the invalidity situation in this validator and I declaed as `name.invalid &#038;&#038; name.touched` and it means when ever the input with '#name' ngModel was empty or the min length was less than 3 or more than 10 character make this input red.
+  > the `[class.invalid]` is an Angular validtor that indicates the considered input changes to *red* coller when ever it was invalid, you should declare the invalidity situation in this validator and I declared as `name.invalid &#038;&#038; name.touched` and it means when ever the input with '#name' ngModel was empty or the min length was less than 3 or more than 10 character make this input red.

 - for gender I used dropdown list to show you how can you use dropdown in angular: